 Like I said, Python is quite famous for being easy to learn and easy to use when it comes to scraping the web.
 Scrapy gives you all the necessary tools, documentation, and examples to help you get started within minutes.
 You’ll need Python installed, and some basic understanding of the command line.

-The lack of a GUI (graphics interface) makes this tool less appealing to the beginner class, but it is a widely used web crawling tool (very possibly, the most widely used) that can help to achieve large proportions of websites in a matter of seconds.
-It’s flexible, powerful, and is built alongside the popular Apache Solr search server.
+The lack of a GUI (graphics interface) makes this tool-less appealing to the beginner class, but it is a widely used web crawling tool (very possibly, the most widely used) that can help to achieve large proportions of websites in a matter of seconds.
+Apache Nutch™ is flexible, powerful, and is built alongside the popular Apache Solr search server.

 Nutch is open-source, and offers both modular and pluggable interfaces for concluding crawling matters.
 You could easily build your own search engine if you wanted to.
 I’m fond of this installation guide, which is extended into further detail if you’re interested in giving it a shot.

 Scrapinghub is a very advanced platform when it comes to crawling the web using ‘spiders’.
 Their platform enables you to launch multiple crawlers at a time, without the requirement of deep monitoring of what is going on in the background.
 You simply give it the necessary data that it needs, and it will do the rest by itself.
 Everything is stored in the Scrapinghub – highly available – database and retrievable from our API.

 I really like their latest open-source product, it is called Portia and it will enable you to do some custom scraping on your own, mostly to get a feel of how a visual web scraper works, and what kind of data it is possible to scrape and archive.